-So whether you haven’t heard from them in a while or just want to say “thanks" to a customer who signed, these templates have your back better than your favorite fall sweater.
+Whether you haven’t heard from them in a while or just want to say “thanks" to a customer who signed, these nine email templates have your back better than your favorite fall sweater.

 … is going into January without a solid plan for your [marketing, sales, recruiting, lead gen, etc.] strategy.